Android Central Verdict

 Like the OnePlus 8 series, the OnePlus 8T has stereo sound, with the secondary speaker tucked away just above the display.
 The stereo speakers are great for playing games and streaming videos on the device.

 The other big change with the OnePlus 8T is that always-on display is finally available.
-This isn't limited to just the OnePlus 8T and will be rolling out to all OnePlus devices set to receive the OxygenOS 11 update, but the OnePlus 8T gets the feature out of the box.
+This isn't limited to just the OnePlus 8T and is now available to all OnePlus devices running OxygenOS 11 update, but the OnePlus 8T gets the feature out of the box.

 Considering OnePlus used AMOLED panels on its phones from the very beginning, it's astonishing it took the company this long to roll out AOD.
 But the feature is here now, and in typical OnePlus fashion you get a few extras.
 OxygenOS 11 has 11 AOD clock faces to choose from, and three distinct styles if you're looking for added customization.